-The warning, made by Swedish Armed Forces’ Maj.
-Gen. Anders Brännström, came the same week that NATO Secretary General Jens Stoltenberg confirmed, in the organization’s Annual Report, that Russian Tupolev Tu-22M3 bombers accompanied by Sukhoi Su-27 jets conducted a simulated "training" nuclear strike targeting key Swedish defense installations in March 2013.
+The warning, made by Swedish Armed Forces’ (SAF) Maj.
+Gen. Anders Brännström, came in the same week that NATO Secretary General Jens Stoltenberg confirmed, in the organization’s Annual Report, that Russian Tupolev Tu-22M3 bombers accompanied by Sukhoi Su-27 jets conducted a simulated "training" nuclear strike targeting key Swedish defense installations in March 2013.

 "The world situation that we are experiencing, which is clear from strategic decisions made, leads to the conclusion that we could be at war within a few years.
 For all of us in the military we must, with all the force we can marshal, implement the political decisions," Brännström wrote in the memo.